 Warnings: To avoid nasty shocks, I try to always warn readers about any content in my fics that might be offensive, usually in the chapter where it occurs.
 If it's in the first chap, then the thing you're being warned about will be such a predominant element in the story that you're better off not even starting to read if it bothers you.
 Same goes for main pairings.

-Guest reviews: I delete all guest reviews that I deem disagreeable for any reason, because as far as I'm concerned people who choose not to put their names on their comments and give the authors a chance to respond have no right to criticize anyone.
+Anonymous or 'guest' review policy: I delete all guest reviews that I deem disagreeable for any reason, because as far as I'm concerned people who choose not to put their names on their comments and give the authors a chance to respond have no right to criticize anyone.
 When I review someone else's story I always log in so that, if they take offense at anything I say, they'll have the opportunity to defend themselves, and I expect the same courtesy to be extended to me.

 What I look for in a story